jonidaniel/full-stack-sovelluskehitys-to00bs65-3007/WS05_REST_API/readme.md

 ## How to get started

-Start command (at root): node app
+- Start command (at root):

+  - _node app_

-Install needed dependencies (at root): npm i
+- Install needed dependencies (at root):

+  - _npm i_

 ## Available routes

 - **GET (all)**

-  -- URL: _localhost:3000/api/getall_
+  - URL: _localhost:3000/api/getall_

-  -- Returns all people as JSON
+  - Returns all people as JSON

-  -- Example:
+  - Example:

 - **GET (by ID)**

-  -- URL: _localhost:3000/api/:id_
+  - URL: _localhost:3000/api/:id_

-  -- Returns the person as JSON
+  - Returns the person as JSON

 - **POST (new)**

   - URL: _localhost:3000/api/add_

-  -- Returns the added person as JSON
+  - Returns the added person as JSON

 - **PATCH (by ID)**

-  -- URL: _localhost:3000/api/update/:id_
+  - URL: _localhost:3000/api/update/:id_

-  -- Returns the updated person as JSON
+  - Returns the updated person as JSON

 - **DELETE (by ID)**

-  -- URL: _localhost:3000/api/delete/:id_
+  - URL: _localhost:3000/api/delete/:id_

-  -- Returns the deleted person as JSON
+  - Returns the deleted person as JSON

 ### Author